aws-samples/aws-panorama-samples/tools/sideloading/README.md

 1. Identify the IP address of your appliance device.
 You can use the Management Console UI or "aws panorama describe-device" command.

-1. Under the top directory of your application (where assets / graphs / packages directory exist), hit "`sideloading_cli.py sync`" command to transfer updated files.
+1. Under the top directory of your application (where assets / graphs / packages directories exist), hit "`sideloading_cli.py sync`" command to transfer updated files.
 Following is an example:

     ```bash
     $ python3 aws-panorama-samples/tools/sideloading/sideloading_cli.py sync --addr 10.0.0.245 --port 8123 --src-top packages/123456789012-mycode-1.0/src